Our Check-It-Out Retire to Roatan trip

 During our stay, we lived very close to West Bay Beach which is one of the most beautiful beaches in the world.
 We snorkeled right off the beach and saw amazing coral formations and lots of sea life.
 The water is unbelievably clear and comfortable.
 And the resorts along the beach like Infinity Bay Resort and Bananarama were two of our favorite spots.
 We spent lots of time there socializing and just enjoying the view and warm clear water.

 Retiring to an Island with White Sand Beaches

 When we looked into the cost to retire to Cozumel, we realized that would not fit into our budget.
-The cost of property is really high, and so the rents are too.
+The cost of a property is really high, and so are the rents!
 And because it is an island, everything has to be brought in from the mainland.
 We were not looking for expensive.
-So as we were planning our “retirement adventure”, we decided to give Roatan a look.
+As we were planning our “retirement adventure”, we decided to give Roatan a look.
 Should you retire to Roatan?
 Read on and see what you think.